cryostatio/cryostat-legacy/README.md

 * [cryostat-web](https://github.com/cryostatio/cryostat-web) : the React
-frontend included as a submodule in Cryostat and built into Cryostat's (non-minimal mode) OCI images.
+frontend included as a submodule in Cryostat and built into Cryostat's (non-headless mode) OCI images.

 * [JDK Mission Control](https://github.com/openjdk/jmc) for the original JDK Mission Control, which is the desktop application complement to JFR.
 Some parts